stonegold546/website/content/post/rasch_binary_using_glmer.md

 # This is the one I like best, because I feel it is most informative.
 This plot shows that for a kid with an estimated ability of -3, their ability is estimated with such precision that their actual score could lie between -1.5 and -4.5.
 In the middle at 0, the actual score could lie between, by my guess, -.8 and .8.
 I am not so sure this interpretation is correct, but it is appealing :).
 ```

 I'm not sure what I have achieved here, apart from a lot of ggplot-ing, ...
 But having worked through this, I feel I can better understand what the model is trying to claim a series of items, and what some of its diagnostics are about.
 I guess the next step would be to replicate this on real data I am working on.
-The `VGAM` package is probably best for this, as it can perform several forms of ordinal regression.
-There is also the `ordinal` package, but it only does cumulative logit regression.
+The `ordinal` package could work for this, as it performs ordinal multilevel regression.
+However, it only performs cumulative link logistic regression, which Rijmen et al.[^1] call the _graded response model_ in IRT.

 I have left out differential item functioning, but I believe that to be testing the fixed effects of groups in the data, and testing the interaction between test items and groups.[^2]